jesjaimes/UofU-ELK-STACK-Project/README.md

 Copy the file to /etc/ansible/.
 Update the Ansible Host file to specify which machine you wish to run your playbooks.
 Create groups in the host file by using [your group here].
 After making your group assign your ip address to the group or groups.
-Run the playbook, and navigate to http//(elk public ip here)5601:/app/Kibana to check that the installation worked as expected.
+Run the playbook, and navigate to http//52.179.213.172:5601:/app/Kibana to check that the installation worked as expected.

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._